Weather radar: History

-How a weather radar works
+In 2023, the private American company Tomorrow.io launched a Ka-band space-based radar for weather observation and forecasting.

+Principle

 Sending radar pulses

-Weather radars send directional pulses of microwave radiation, on the order of a microsecond long, using a cavity magnetron or klystron tube connected by a waveguide to a parabolic antenna.
+Weather radars send directional pulses of microwave radiation, on the order of one microsecond long, using a cavity magnetron or klystron tube connected by a waveguide to a parabolic antenna.
 The wavelengths of 1 – 10 cm are approximately ten times the diameter of the droplets or ice particles of interest, because Rayleigh scattering occurs at these frequencies.
-This means that part of the energy of each pulse will bounce off these small particles, back in the direction of the radar station.
+This means that part of the energy of each pulse will bounce off these small particles, back towards the radar station.

 Shorter wavelengths are useful for smaller particles, but the signal is more quickly attenuated.
 Thus 10 cm (S-band) radar is preferred but is more expensive than a 5 cm C-band system.
 3 cm X-band radar is used only for short-range units, and 1 cm Ka-band weather radar is used only for research on small-particle phenomena such as drizzle and fog.
-W band weather radar systems have seen limited university use, but due to quicker attenuation, most data are not operational.
+W band (3 mm) weather radar systems have seen limited university use, but due to quicker attenuation, most data are not operational.

-Radar pulses spread out as they move away from the radar station.
-Thus the volume of air that a radar pulse is traversing is larger for areas farther away from the station, and smaller for nearby areas, decreasing resolution at far distances.
+Radar pulses diverge as they move away from the radar station.
+Thus the volume of air that a radar pulse is traversing is larger for areas farther away from the station, and smaller for nearby areas, decreasing resolution at farther distances.
 At the end of a 150 – 200 km sounding range, the volume of air scanned by a single pulse might be on the order of a cubic kilometer.
 This is called the pulse volume.

 The volume of air that a given pulse takes up at any point in time may be approximated by the formula $\, {v = h r^2 \theta^2}$, where v is the volume enclosed by the pulse, h is pulse width (in e.g. meters, calculated from the duration in seconds of the pulse times the speed of light), r is the distance from the radar that the pulse has already traveled (in e.g. meters), and $\,\theta$ is the beam width (in radians).
 This formula assumes the beam is symmetrically circular, "r" is much greater than "h" so "r" taken at the beginning or at the end of the pulse is almost the same, and the shape of the volume is a cone frustum of depth "h".